2024

 1. Communication Skills for HR Professionals

-The foundation of any human resources management is communication.
+Communication is the foundation of human resources management.
 Although excellent communication skills are essential everywhere, being a great communicator is critical for HR managers, specialists, and other HR professionals.

 survey done on 400 companies with 100,000 employees shows that a company can lose up to $62.4 million annually due to poor communication between employers and employees.